UniMiBAnalyses/CheatSheet/LatinoLxplus.md

     git clone git@github.com:latinos/PlotsConfigurations.git

+You could also fork the repository in your own github and get that version.

 If you do "ls" in src/ now you should have something like

     LatinoAnalysis  LatinosSetup  MelaAnalytics  PhysicsTools  PlotsConfigurations  ZZMatrixElement